meghabagri/Ranking-SVM/README.md

 AUC for fold  3 : 0.5442208
 AUC for fold  4 : 0.5676856
 0.5827898-mean error

-Evaluation & Results
-The ROC curve is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings.
-The true-positive rate is also known as sensitivity, recall or probability of detection in machine learning.
-The false-positive rate is also known as the fall-out or probability of false alarm and can be calculated as (1 − specificity).
-The ROC curve is thus the sensitivity as a function of fall-out.
-True positive: Sick people correctly identified as sick False positive: Healthy people incorrectly identified as sick True negative: Healthy people correctly identified as healthy False negative: Sick people incorrectly identified as healthy In general, Positive = identified and negative = rejected.
-Therefore:
-True positive = correctly identified
-False positive = incorrectly identified
-True negative = correctly rejected
-False negative = incorrectly rejected

 Drawbacks & Future Scope
 Ranking SVM, RankBoost, and all the other existing models are query independent models.
 However, from the IR point of view, it seems better to employ query-dependent models.